Ryan Roslansky: LinkedIn

-In response to the Covid-19 pandemic, Microsoft and Linkedin pledged to upskill 25 million workers and in 2021, has surpassed that number.
+In response to the COVID-19 pandemic, Microsoft and Linkedin pledged to upskill 25 million workers and in 2021, has surpassed that number.
+However in 2025, LinkedIn admitted that skill certificates rarely pay off.

 In 2021, Roslansky partnered with John Kerry on an effort to address Climate Change through a focus on job creation.

 The Great Reshuffle

 In 2021, Roslansky coined the term Great Reshuffle to describe talent shifts occurring through data on the LinkedIn platform.

+The Path

+In 2023, Roslansky launched The Path video series on LinkedIn where he interviews business leaders about their career paths.

 Other interests

-Roslansky is an investor and advisor to companies including Wealthfront, NerdWallet, UserTesting, Deal.com, Cricket Health, Darwin Homes, Fortella, ScoreBeyond, and more.
-He is also on the board of directors of GoDaddy.
+Roslansky is on the board of directors of Intuit, and the board of trustees of the Paley Center for Media.

+Personal life

+Roslansky is married to a high-school teacher.
+They have three daughters.